Pomilon/Sonir/README.md

 ### 4. Export to Video

 Add `--export` to render a high-quality MP4.
 You can customize the encoder (`--encoder`) and quality (`--crf`).
+*Note: If the output filename already exists, Sonir will automatically rename the new file (e.g., `visualizer_1.mp4`) to prevent overwriting.*

 ```bash
 # Default H.265 Export